“Women cry when they get in the front seat and say, ‘I cannot believe it’s taken my entire life to be able to travel without fear.’”

 Thank the universe that I opted to sit in the back seat because the journey would have been far worse if I chose to sit in the front.
 For the next forty plus minutes, the driver proceeded to ask me personal questions.
 I counted at least 11 different ways he found to ask me out.
 I was clear in saying no but he just wouldn’t accept the answer.
 He also sent me a Facebook friend request while we were stuck on the freeway.

 So there I was: my options were to jump out of the car on the freeway, which was bumper to bumper or just deal with it.
-I pretended to talk on the phone so he wouldn’t talk to me and when I finally arrived in my suburb, I made the driver park a street away in case he remembered where I lived.
+I pretended to talk on the phone.
+When I finally arrived in my suburb, I made the driver park a street away in case he remembered where I lived.
 I waited for him to drive off before walking to my house.

 This is the reality women face on a daily basis as we go about living our lives.